2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

            ```
            const jsonObject = {
               id: this.state.id,
-              task: <key representing the task content>,
+              task: <value representing the task content>,
-              currentDate: <key representing the date/time task was added>,
+              currentDate: <value representing the date/time task was added>,
-              dueDate: <key representing the date/time task is due>
+              dueDate: <value representing the date/time task is due>
            };
            ```
            **Note:** This snippet of code is creating a json object that will be used as a body request to be sent to the `addItem` function located in our Express application.
 Make sure update the values for the following remaining keys: `task`, `currentDate`, and `dueDate`.